Tobipeters/ecommerce-app/README.md

-# A mobile Furnitue Ecommerce mobile App built with Ionic Angular
+# A Furnitue Ecommerce mobile App built with Ionic Angular

 ##